strimzi/strimzi.github.io/_posts/2023-12-06-where-is-Strimzi-1.0.0.md

 We realize the 0.x version might seem concerning and might deter some people.
 However, the version number itself does not say much about the project maturity or about how good the project is.
 Strimzi is production-ready!
-And you can check the logos of some of our production users on our website as proof.
+And you can check some of our production users on our [website](https://strimzi.io/) or in our [`ADOPTERS.md` file](https://github.com/strimzi/strimzi-kafka-operator/blob/main/ADOPTERS.md) as proof.

 And despite being only at 0.x version, we do our best to maintain backward compatibility on the API level as well in how the Strimzi operators work.
 So you should not have anything to worry about!